Information

 COGDOP began as an informal group which met in conjunction with APA in the mid 1960s.
 After the first meetings in 1963 and 1964, the initial bylaws were adopted in 1964.
 The first formal meeting was held in 1965.
 COGDOP is now a major resource for departmental administrators.

-COGDOP is a not-for-profit 501(c)(6) corporation registered in the State of Florida; member departments pay a $100 annual membership fee to help defrey the costs associated with meeting the goals stated below.
+COGDOP is a not-for-profit 501(c)(6) corporation registered in the State of Florida; member departments pay an annual membership fee to help defray the costs associated with meeting the goals stated below.
 Board members receive no compensation for their time and effort.

 WHY COGDOP?